CORAL REEFS / freshwater wetlands / Coastal Estuaries

-Depart CLE for Fort Lauderdale, pick up our vehicle, and drive down to the Redland area in south Florida.
-On the way, we will have lunch at a cool Cuban pizza place.
+Fly CLE to Fort Lauderdale, pick up our vehicle, and drive down to the Redland area in south Florida.
+On the way, we will have dinner at a cool roadside Cuban pizza place.

 Our accommodations in Redland are unique: remodeled classic Airstream* trailers!
 We will be staying on an amazing sustainable farm with guest rooms, airstream trailers, and a beautiful pool.
 Best of all, our host is a professional chef, and he will be providing our meals!

 1: noun, brand of travel trailers recognized their rounded and polished aluminum exterior.

 Day 02 : Dive instruction / SCUBA dive

 Wake up and get ready for a busy day.
 First we grab a delicious Vintage BnB breakfast cooler for the road, and then head to the Florida Keys.
 For the rest of the morning, we will work in the pool for custom introduction dive lessons to prepare us for SCUBA diving that afternoon.

 After lunch, we get on the boat and head out on the ocean, where we will experience SCUBA* diving!
 The world looks different under the ocean, and we will get to be part of the marine ecosystem, swimming among brightly colored fish and delicate coral reefs.

 1 : noun, self contained underwater breathing apparatus